Georgia Personal Property Bill of Sale

 Does a personal property bill of sale need to be notarized in Georgia?

-What information is required on a personal property bill of sale in Georgia?
+Does a personal property bill of sale prove ownership in Georgia?

 Ready to create your Georgia personal property bill of sale?